 Culture & Training // Building a High Performing Culture and Team // 11:40 - 12:25

 Morale in the federal government is at a low point at a time when expectations of the workforce continue to increase.
 To address this challenge, federal leaders must articulate a clear, consistent set of priorities and values that all employees relate to and support.
 This session will show them how to do that, demonstrating the role and importance of building trust to shape the culture of government organizations.

 Speakers: Alan Pentz, Director, Corner Alliance, Inc.; Gleason Rowe, Consultant, Corner Alliance, Inc.

-Speakers: Aisha Hasan, Policy Analyst, Division of Health System Policy, Office of Policy and Planning, Office of the Assistant Secretary for Preparedness and Response, Department of Health and Human Services; Russell Maltempo, Project Manager, Delivery Management Branch, Division of Information Technology, FDIC; Emily Dougherty, Special Assistant, Environmental Protection Agency
+Speakers: Aisha Hasan, Policy Professional U.S. Department of Health and Human Services; Russell Maltempo, Project Manager, Delivery Management Branch, Division of Information Technology, Federal Deposit Insurance Corporation; Emily Dougherty, Special Assistant, U.S. Environmental Protection Agency